Senior Student Devices

 Technical Specification Recommendation

 We don't want students to use iPads or tablets for school.
-We feel it's important that students learn to type, as exams will likely be sat using a computer in the near future.
+We feel it's important that students learn to type, as some exams in certain subjects are being sat online now for NCEA.
 If your budget is limited, consider buying a Chromebook or second hand or refurbished device.
 Note all the devices above are quality laptops that should last for 4+ years of use.

 - For classroom use battery life is very important.
 A 4 or 6 cell battery will help ensure the laptop lasts through a full day of school